lloydbenson/micro-services-tutorial-iot/step1/README.md

 Your startup script will need to set these variables to the correct values.

-You can check that the data points are indeed written to influx by pointing your browser to the influx web interface and running this query:
+You can check that the data points are indeed written to influx by pointing your browser to the influx web interface and running this query.
+Make sure to select the temperature database from the drop-down.

 ```
-use temperature;
 select * from temperature;
 ```